NVIDIA/cccl/README.md

 For more complex projects, we recommend using CMake to integrate CCCL into your project.

 CCCL uses [CMake](https://cmake.org/) for all of our build and installation infrastructure, including our tests as well as targets for users to link against their own projects.
 As a result, we recommend anyone using CCCL from GitHub to use CMake to integrate CCCL into your project.
 For a complete example of how to do this using CMake Package Manager see [our example project](examples/example_project).

 Other build systems should work, but we only test CMake.
 We welcome contributions that would simplify the process of integrating CCCL into other build systems.

 ## Platform Support

-In general, CCCL should work everywhere the CUDA Toolkit is supported.
+In general, CCCL should work everywhere the CUDA Toolkit is supported, however, the devil is in the details.
-However, it is impossible for us to test every combination of compiler, CUDA Toolkit, and operating system.
+The sections below describe the details of our support for different versions of the CUDA Toolkit, host compilers, and C++ dialects.
+Furthermore, because it is infeasible to test every environment we support, we describe our testing strategy that we use to be confident that CCCL works everywhere it should.

 ### CUDA Toolkit Compatibility